Pocar-Lab/hfe-system/README.md

      Replace the host with the supervisor’s IP; omit the port to default to 8000.
   2. Watch the Status line in the UI for “telemetry connected”; buttons now send ASCII commands to the controller.
   3. Use Ctrl+C in either terminal to stop the client or supervisor.
 Cleanup handles disconnects gracefully.
+- Browser UI (no X forwarding required): open `http://<host>:8000/ui`
+  - For SSH access from a laptop, forward the port:
+    `ssh -L 8000:localhost:8000 <user>@<host>` then browse to `http://localhost:8000/ui`
+  - The page mirrors the multi-channel chart, valve controls, and CSV logging.
+The valve buttons POST to `/api/command`, and logging lets you download a CSV snapshot client-side.

 ## Data Analysis
 - Command-line pipeline: `hfe-hx --input data/raw/<file>.csv`